Go Karting Frequently Asked Questions

 All bookings with TeamSport provide customers the benefit of £20M Public Liability Insurance & Personal Accident Insurance.
 In the unlikely event you are injured whilst racing with TeamSport, the Personal

 Accident Insurance provides set financial benefits for certain types of injury, regardless of fault.
-To see full details of the coverclick here.
 To fund this insurance cover, an optional surcharge of £1 per driver is included in every booking.
 VAT is not applicable to this payment.
 Should you need a VAT receipt for your booking, please ask a member of the sales team

 Any funds credited to customer accounts are valid for 9 months from the date of deposit and are not refundable.